 Title: Installing insulation to framed sections of buildings in the workplace Unit Number: D/618/5672 Unit Number: D/618/5672 Learning outcomes The learner will be able to: 1 Interpret the given design information relating to the work and resources to confirm its accuracy, completeness and relevance to the building type, fabric and condition when installing insulation to framed sections of buildings.
-Interpret and extract relevant information from: Interpret and extract relevant information from: Interpret and extract relevant information from: Street and extract relevant information from: Street and extract relevant information from: Interpret and extract relevant information from: In 1.2 1.3 1.4 Comply with information and/or instructions derived from risk assessments and method statements.
+Assessment criteria The learner can: 1.1 Interpret and extract relevant information from: Comply with information and/or instructions derived from risk assessments and method statements.
 Describe why the organisational procedures have been developed and how they are implemented.
 Explain the importance of organisational procedures to solve problems and why it is important to follow them.
 Describe different types of information, their source accuracy, completeness and how they are interpreted in relation to: drawings specifications schedules method statements risk assessments design standards manufacturers' information data sheets official guidance current legislation and regulations governing buildings